 Mule On-Premise environment is well suited for organizations that are highly regulated, whereas CloudHub is widely used where data is sent back and forth for countless transactions.
 The drawbacks are not being able to access local file systems, transfer files among applications, and having some constraints while using object stores (in-memory DB).

-Anypoint Runtime Fabric allows teams to implement capabilities like trustworthy isolation between applications, scaling, application deployments with zero downtime much faster using out-of-the-box components.
+Anypoint Runtime Fabric allows teams to implement capabilities like trustworthy isolation between applications, scaling, application deployments with zero downtime, and faster using out-of-the-box components.
 In short, Anypoint Runtime Fabric bridges the gap between multiple clouds and on-premises resources to help enterprises meet changing business requirements in a quick and efficient manner.

 Try XTIVIA as a Mulesoft integration partner!
 Gain the advantage of utilizing our MuleSoft experts.
 We’ll focus on getting your systems communicating so that you have more time to focus on your business and your customers.
 If you are interested in more information about which Mulesoft deployment is right for your organization, feel free to contact us.
 Or find out more about our expertise in these blog posts about MuleSoft.